roddhjav/apparmor.d/docs/enforce.md

 ## Track profiles in complain mode

 The [`dists/flags`](https://github.com/roddhjav/apparmor.d/tree/main/dists/flags) directory tracks the profile that have been forced in complain mode.
 It is used for profile that are not considered stable.
-Files in this directory should respect the following format: `<profile> <flags>`, flags should be coma separated.
+Files in this directory should respect the following format: `<profile> <flags>`, flags should be comma separated.

 For instance, to move `adb` in complain mode, edit **[`dists/flags/main.flags`](https://github.com/roddhjav/apparmor.d/blob/main/dists/flags/main.flags)** and add the following line:
 ```sh